-The Level avoidance plane type option does not appear in the drop-down list unless it has been enabled on the ArrayCalc \Rightarrow Preferences \Rightarrow ArrayProcessing tab.
+The Level avoidance plane type option does not appear in the drop-down list unless it has been enabled on the ArrayCalc ⇒ Preferences ⇒ ArrayProcessing tab.

 There is a very good reason for this.
 It is recommended that users only apply this very special function when they have gained adequate experience with the associated impacts.

 The Level avoidance setting can drastically change the behavior of an array in a non-intuitive way.
 The Level avoidance plane type is used to prevent the transmission of energy to a particular area.
 This vertical plane is then acoustically "excluded" in a broadband way down to a frequency that depends on the FIR filter latency and array length.
 This split beam mode can only be achieved by creating a dipole bias.
-This means that this array will no longer be acoustically compatible with any other array of Tops or Subs.

-The Level avoidance plane type can be used within an AP slot to temporarily exclude a certain stand or balcony from the broadband electroacoustic program.
+The "Level avoidance plane type" can be used within an AP-slot to temporarily exclude a certain stand or balcony from the broadband electroacoustic program.